netro256/recipes/_recipes/mac-and-cheese.md

 - Whisk the remaining milk, flour, garlic powder, salt and pepper in a small bowl until combined.
 - Add the flour mixture to the simmering milk; return to a simmer and cook, whisking constantly, until the mixture is thickened, 2 to 3 minutes.
 - Remove from the heat and whisk in Cheddar, Parmesan and mustard and oil until the cheese is melted.
 - "For pasta: Bring water to a boil, then add the pasta.
-Cook pasta until aldente (according to box)."
+Cook pasta until al dente (according to box)."
-- Drain pasta and rinse to remove excess startch.
+- Drain pasta and rinse to remove excess starch.
 Place pasta in an oven-safe bowl.
-- Mix sauce into pasta then cook in the oven at 400 for 10 minutes.
+- Mix sauce into pasta then bake in the oven at 400 for 10 minutes.
 - Broil for 3 minutes (Keep and eye on it).

 notes: